 Fine-Tuning GPT on Instagram DMs: Building an AI Clone of Myself (Part 1)

-I fine-tuned an OpenAI model on years of my own Instagram DMs to build a personal AI chatbot — a version of me people could talk to while I'm asleep.
+I fine-tuned an OpenAI model on years of my own Instagram DMs to build a personal AI chatbot, a version of me people could talk to while I'm asleep.
 This is Dev Log 1 of the series that became OmarAI.
 It covers the hard part: turning the Instagram export into a clean fine-tuning dataset without teaching the model to talk to itself.
-Part 2 covers dataset cleanup with a second LLM, Parts 3–5 cover memory, UI, and post-launch iteration.
+Part 2 covers dataset cleanup with a second LLM, and Parts 3 to 5 cover memory, UI, and post-launch iteration.

 TL;DR